 You'll need to submit the entire application in one session.
 To make the process easier for applicants, we've provided a list of the questions (Word doc) so you can prepare your answers in advance.

 Please keep in mind that after submitting your nomination, you will be not able to return to edit it.
 If you feel your nomination has an error, please re-submit it.

 If you have a group of people who want to send in a nomination for the same librarian, please consider pooling your thoughts into a single nomination, if possible.
 We have found that having so many points of view in a single nomination gives us a stronger sense of who the nominee is and how they have made a difference in the community.
 However, nominators may send in individual nominations.

 A reminder: Nominees must be currently working in the United States in a public library, a library at an accredited two- or four-year college or university or at an accredited K-12 school.
 In order to be eligible, each nominee must be a librarian with a master’s degree from a program accredited by the American Library Association in library and information studies or a master’s degree with a specialty in school library media from an educational unit accredited by the National Council for the Accreditation of Teacher Education.

 Questions?
-Email Megan McFarlane, Campaign Coordinator, American Library Association, firstname.lastname@example.org.
+Email Jan Carmichael, Web/New Media Specialist, American Library Association, firstname.lastname@example.org.